singer-harbers/Sync/README.md

 **Installation**
 * Clone repository.
-* In command prompt, navigate to the files and run `npm install` to install all dependencies.
+* In cmd/terminal, navigate to the files and run `npm install` to install all dependencies.
 * Open bot.js in your perfered text editor and change:
   * [discord channel id] I recommend <a href="https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-"> this guide</a>,from discord, to get it.
   * [discord bot name]